When Backdoors Meet Partial Observability: Attacking Real-World Reinforcement Learning: Related Work

 LOGO introduces a policy optimization framework that leverages sub-optimal behavior policies to guide RL training under sparse rewards, and validates waypoint tracking and obstacle avoidance policies on a TurtleBot3 in real-world experiments~\cite{logo}.
 RNAC proposes a natural actor-critic method to learn policies resilient to uncertain dynamics, and validates real-world deployment on a TurtleBot3 robot in a navigation task~\cite{rnac}.
 FEDORA studies federated offline reinforcement learning, using ensemble aggregation to combine knowledge from distributed clients.
 It evaluates real-world waypoint navigation with obstacle avoidance on a TurtleBot3 robot~\cite{fedora}.
 EMRLD studies meta-RL in sparse-reward settings by leveraging demonstration data from sub-optimal agents to guide policy adaptation.
 It validates real-world navigation experiments on a TurtleBot3 robot under environmental drift~\cite{emrld}.

 Collectively, these works establish TurtleBot3 as a representative and practical testbed for real-world reinforcement learning.
 Meanwhile, backdoor attacks in RL have been studied almost exclusively in simulation.
-The intersection between real-world RL deployment and backdoor security vulnerabilities, especially under safety-constrained control, remains largely unexplored.
+The intersection between real-world RL deployment and backdoor security vulnerabilities, especially under multimodal observations with partially controllable inputs, remains largely unexplored.